cyanreg/avtransport/draft-qproto-spec.md

 allowed to gracefully wait for a reconnection.

 If encountered in a file, the implementation MAY regard any data present afterwards as padding and ignore it.
-Qproto files **MAY NOT** be concatenated.
+Qproto files MUST NOT be concatenated.

 Streaming
 =========